kenny-wong137/auth-web-app/readme.md

 A minimal Flask web app with user login and sign up implemented using JSON web tokens.

+The app allows users to post messages and read messages written by other users.

 Local deployment instructions:
 1) Install PostgreSQL.
 (As currently set up, the code assumes the username is *postgres* and the password is *password*.)
 2) Install anaconda.
 Pip install the packages psycopg2, passlib and pyjwt.